-Not relevant (NR) - The service provider has never done the activity and did not do it during this reporting financial year.
+Not relevant (NR) - The service provider has never provided the service or carried out the activity and therefore did not do it during this reporting financial year.
+This is most likely when a service provider does not have the infrastructure to carry out the particular activity.

-Missing data (MD) - The service provider does the activity, but does not know how much and cannot reasonably estimate the data.
+Missing data (MD) - The service provider does the activity but does not know how much and cannot reasonably estimate the data.
 Previously recorded as No Data (ND).
 This must be accompanied by an explanatory comment.

-Zero (0) - The service provider usually does the activity, however, for the financial year did not do the activity e.g. a recycling activity was suspended during the financial year.
+Zero (0) - The service provider usually does the activity, however, for this financial year did not do the activity e.g. a recycling activity was suspended during the financial year.